Master of Science in Accounting (M.S.A.)

 • Two letters of recommendation from former professors or professional associates.

-* Applicants who do not meet the above G.P.A. requirement may be admitted to the program on a provisional basis.
-You may be required to complete preparatory courses or to earn a 3.0 cumulative grade point average before being fully admitted to the program.
+* Applicants who do not meet the above GPA requirement may be admitted to the program on a provisional basis.
+You may be required to complete preparatory courses or to earn a 3.0 cumulative GPA before being fully admitted to the program.

 Transfer Credits

-Albertus Magnus College will accept a maximum of 6 graduate hours from nationally or regionally accredited institutions approved by the U.S. Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA) toward satisfying the program requirements.
+Albertus Magnus College will accept a maximum of 6 graduate hours from accredited institutions approved by the U.S. Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA) toward satisfying the program requirements.
 Such credits must have been completed prior to entrance into the program and must satisfy degree requirements.
 Transfer credits must have been completed with a minimum grade of 3.0 within the last five years.
 Transfer credits will be considered on an individual basis.
 Students must submit an official transcript showing proof of completion of the course(s) to be transferred.
 All requests to transfer credits must be completed prior to starting the program.
-Internal transfer students from other Albertus graduate programs must complete at least 50% of their requirements (15 credits) in the Albertus M.S.A. program.
+Internal transfer students from other Albertus graduate programs must complete at least 50% of their requirements (15 credits) in the Albertus Master of Science in Accounting program.

 Tuition and Fees